Get 25% OFF On Coursera Plus

 Udemy vs Coursera: Overview

-These classes provide a lot more exposure than a classroom method, as you get to learn directly from the recorded content of global experts.
-All the courses that you’ll find on this platform are at least 30 minutes long.
+All the courses on this platform are at least 30 minutes long.
 Most of its courses provide a certificate of completion with your name, which you can later add to your LinkedIn and CV.

 Udemy vs Coursera - Udemy

-Coursera, on the other hand, is home to certified professionals from renowned educational institutes from all around the world.
-Many of these experts even work at some of the top global firms and teach you how to get in one yourself.
-The courses on this platform are based on a free-to-audit basis.
-Hence, you are free to go through any course content you want.
+Coursera, on the other hand, is home to certified professionals from renowned educational institutes worldwide.
+Many of these experts even work at some of the top global firms and teach you how to get into one yourself.

 Coursera - Overview

 But to get the certificate of completing a particular course, you have to pay the fee levied by Coursera.
 To complete the certification, you have to enroll in the specializations section.
-Its certificates are provided by renowned institutions worldwide and hence, add a certain amount of credibility to your CV or LinkedIn.
+Its certificates are provided by renowned institutions worldwide and, hence, add a certain amount of credibility to your CV or LinkedIn.

 Udemy vs Coursera: Which Has Better Courses?